baroquon/reefpoints/source/posts/2016-08-09-phoenix-channels-vs-rails-action-cable.md

 The work-flows for each tsung client connection were as follows:

 - open a WebSocket connection to the server
-- create a single a channel subscription on the connection, to a chat room chosen at random
+- create a single channel subscription on the connection, to a chat room chosen at random
 - Periodically send a message to the chat room, randomly once every 10s-60s to simulate messaging across members in the room

 On the server, the channel code for Rails and Phoenix is quite simple: